Under Florida Statute Section 812.13, the criminal offense of robbery involves proof beyond a reasonable doubt of four elements:

 According to the Hillsborough County Sheriff’s Office 2018 Fact Book, the Hillsborough County Sheriff’s Office (HCSO) received 1,089 reports of Robbery in 2008 and 351 reports of Robbery in 2017.

 For this reason, the reported crimes of robbery have steadily decreased over the past decade.
 The victimization level has decreased from 1.35 robberies per 1,000 residents to 0.37 robberies per 1,000 residents.

 In fact, residents in Hillsborough County, FL, are over three and a half times less likely to be robbed in 2017 than 10 years ago.

 Finding an Attorney for a Robbery Charge in Tampa, FL

 If you were charged with a robbery charge such as robbery, robbery by sudden snatching or home-invasion robbery, then contact the attorneys with the Sammis Law Firm.
 We fight for clients charged with robbery and other types of theft crimes in Tampa and Hillsborough County, FL.

 We provide free consultations to discuss the charges either on the phone or in the office.
 Call (813) 250-0500 to talk with an attorney at the Sammis Law Firm today about the serious criminal offense of robbery, home-invasion, or robbery by sudden snatching in St. Petersburg or Clearwater in Pinellas County, New Port Richey or Dade City in Pasco County, Lakeland or Bartow in Polk County, or Brooksville in Hernando County, FL.

-This article was last updated by Jason Sammis on Friday, June 1, 2018.
+This article was last updated by Jason D. Sammis on Thursday, April 9, 2020.